tareknaser/GSoC23-mlpack-RL-Report/README.md

 ## Challenges
-During the project, several challenges were encountered and overcome to successfully implement and integrate the agents into mlpack:
+During the project, several challenges were encountered and overcome to implement and integrate the agents into mlpack successfully:

 - **Understanding Complex Concepts:** A significant challenge was comprehending the concepts presented in the original research papers of the agents.
 Addressing this required multiple readings and referencing other Python implementations to gain a clear understanding.
 - **Debugging Complexity:** Debugging reinforcement learning agents proved to be difficult due to the complexity of the algorithms.
 Identifying the exact source of errors was challenging, and feedback from test cases often only indicated that an agent had failed, without specifying the underlying issue.